-Regarding limitations of the impact assessment via USEtox[®], for this report, only freshwater ecotoxicity impacts have been considered, since it represents the current scope of USEtox[®].
+Regarding limitations of the impact assessment via USEtox®, for this report, only freshwater ecotoxicity impacts have been considered, since it represents the current scope of USEtox®.
 Additionally, freshwater is the best understood biosphere and is the destination of a major share of emissions.
-More information about freshwater ecotoxicity impacts and how they are assessed with USEtox[®] is provided in section 3.3.
+More information about freshwater ecotoxicity impacts and how they are assessed with USEtox® is provided in section 3.3.
 To address this issue, BCS plans to enlarge the scope by integrating the impacts on terrestrial organisms like earthworms and impacts on pollinators, when the models are mature enough.

-Overall, both underlying models of the present analysis, namely PestLCI Consensus and USEtox[®], have undergone model evaluations via previous studies.
+Overall, both underlying models of the present analysis, namely PestLCI Consensus and USEtox®, have undergone model evaluations via previous studies.
 PestLCI results have been compared to results from more sophisticated risk assessment models (Dijkman, Birkved, & Hauschild, 2012), showing overall consistency between the compared models and explaining main differences along considered or omitted processes in each model.
-USEtox[®], in contrast, was originally built based on a systematic model comparison of models that had been evaluated individually before USEtox[®] was developed.
-The overall model comparison leading to USEtox[®], SimpleBox, was for instance evaluated for specific chemicals against other models as well as against measurements (Hollander, et al., 2007).
+USEtox®, in contrast, was originally built based on a systematic model comparison of models that had been evaluated individually before USEtox® was developed.
+The overall model comparison leading to USEtox® is described in Hauschild et al. (2008), while an example model that was included in the model comparison leading to USEtox®, SimpleBox, was for instance evaluated for specific chemicals against other models as well as against measurements (Hollander, et al., 2007).
 Hence, no additional model evaluation was included in the present study.

-5. Further developments of this report
+Further developments of this report